Header

 /

-In Fall 2024, I am a Teaching Fellow for the lecture course Climate & Environment in Early American History at Yale.
-I am also a Teaching Race Graduate Fellow at Yale's Center for Race, Indigeneity, and Transnational Migration.
-Each week, I meet with a cohort of graduate students and invited speakers to discuss strategies for advancing anti-racist pedagogy in the classroom.
+In Spring 2025, I was a Teaching Fellow for the history of science lecture course Botanical Bodies: Plants, Medicine & Colonial Science at Yale.
+In the 2024-25 academic year, I was also Teaching Race Graduate Fellow at Yale's Center for Race, Indigeneity, and Transnational Migration.
+In Fall 2024, I was a Teaching Fellow for the lecture course Climate & Environment in American History.

 I have forthcoming articles in the Journal of Energy History, Landscape Research, and the edited volume New Jersey's Natures: Environmental Histories of the Garden State (Rutgers University Press, forthcoming).
 I will link those works here once they're published.